Violations Of Court Orders Can Have Serious Consequences

-For interfering with custody rights, the offending parent might be reprimanded and the non-custodial parent might be awarded make-up visitation time.
-The court can also levy fines and order the parent to pay attorney fees.
-For repeated court order violations, the Court's options include jail time and curtailing or terminating the custodial rights of the offending parent.
+For interfering with custody rights, the offending parent might be reprimanded, a custodial non-custodial parent might be awarded make-up visitation time.
+The court can also levy fines and order the parent to pay attorney’s fees.
+For repeated court order violations, the Court’s options include serving jail time and curtailing or terminating the custodial rights of the offending parent.

 We Can Help You Explore Your Rights And Options.
 Contact Us Today.

 For experienced representation on either side of contempt proceedings, contact our experienced lawyer for a free, initial consultation at one of our three locations in Federal Way, Seattle or Bellevue.
 Call us at 253-336-3607 or 888-351-6779, or e-mail us.